Non-canonical base pairing: Note on local strand direction

 It may be noted here that because of the geometric relationship of the bases with the sugar phosphate backbone, these 12 geometric families of base pairs are associated with two possible local strand orientations, namely parallel and antiparallel.
 For the 6 families with edge combinations involving Watson-Crick and Sugar edges, W:W, W:S and S:S, cis and trans families are respectively associated with antiparallel and parallel 5' to 3' local strand direction.
 Introduction of the Hoogsteen edge, as one of the partners in the combination, causes an inversion in the relationship.
 Thus, for W:H and H:S, cis and trans respectively correspond to parallel and antiparallel local strand orientation.
 As expected, when both the edges are H, a double inversion is observed, and H:H cis and trans correspond respectively to antiparallel and parallel local strand orientations.
 The annotation of local strand orientation in terms of parallel and antiparallel directions helps to understand which faces of the individual bases can be seen for a given base pair from the 5'- or the 3' sides.
 This annotation also helps in classifying the 12 geometries into two groups of 6 each, where the geometries can potentially interconvert within each group, by in-plane relative rotation of the bases.
-However, one should note that the above theory is applicable only when the glycosidic torsion angles of both the nucleotide residues are anti.
+However, the above theory is applicable only when the glycosidic torsion angles of both the nucleotide residues are anti.
 Notably, crystallographic observations and energetic considerations indicate that syn glycosidic torsions are also quite possible.
 Hence the above classification of parallel or antiparallel nature of strand directions, by itself, does not always provide the complete understanding.